callstack/linaria/README.md

 // Then use it as a class name
 <h1 class={header}>Hello world</h1>
 ```

+You can use imported variables and functions for logic inside the CSS code.
+They will be evaluated at build time.

 If you're using React, you can use the `styled` helper, which makes it easy to write React components with dynamic styles with a styled-component like syntax: